Intercultural Shamanism Workshop

 • We like to call it deep fun.
 Most participants experience great joy in (re-)connecting with nature in this way.

-• Sometimes serious issues can emerge in us while doing deep inner work in Nature and the facilitators can provide a safe container to heal or begin the process.
+• Sometimes serious issues can emerge in us while doing deep inner work in Nature and the facilitators provide a safe container to heal or begin the healing process.

 • We encourage creative expression through numerous exercises.

 How do I know if this workshop is for me?